motion/orbit/projects/blog/src/pages/update-one/index.md

   </img>
 </div>

-So you can try Orbit at no cost: no security risk, no time talking to sales, and no complex install.
+In english it just means you can try Orbit at no cost and with no risk.
+No data privacy issues, no time talking to sales, no complex installation.
 Just download the app.

-Which means **the product must actually be good**.
+This also aligns us in another way: it means **the product must actually be good**.
 It's the alignment we love as product developers, and solves what was a near-impossible distribution story for an early stage startup.

 ### The details